JamesCollerton/Art_Service_Gateway/README.md

 # Art Service Gateway

-This is the art service zuul gateway.
+This is the art service Zuul gateway.

-Port Number: 8090
+Port Number: 8762